2024 Guide to the Best Nikon D3000 Lenses for Every Type of Photography

 Amazon eBay KEH

-The big benefit of the 85mm macro lens over the 40mm is a longer working distance.
+The largest benefit of the 85mm macro over the 40mm, is a longer working distance.
 That’s the distance from the front of the lens to the subject.

 At 1X magnification, the front of the lens is going to be close to the subject.
 If you are trying to photograph an insect, this may cause them to try to get away.